lcrawlab/SINATRA_Pro_Paper_Results/README.md

 ## Purpose

 The purpose of this repo is to provide the exact scripts/code used to produce to the simulation and real data results in the SINATRA Pro manuscript.
-Data generated from the molecular dynamics (MD) simulation can be downloaded from [Dropbox](https://www.dropbox.com/sh/l4fj3paagyrpu2f/AAA65_NbNaX5IUllrazScZo9a?dl=0).
+Data generated from the molecular dynamics (MD) simulation can be downloaded from the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/FX0TG5).

 ## Relevant Citations